JetBrains/teamcity-documentation/topics/triggering-a-custom-build.md

 [//]: # (title: Triggering a Custom Build)
 [//]: # (auxiliary-id: Triggering a Custom Build)

-A build configuration usually has [build triggers](configuring-build-triggers.md) configured which automatically start a new build each time the conditions are met, like scheduled time, or detection of VCS changes, and so on.
+A build configuration usually has [build triggers](configuring-build-triggers.md) configured which automatically start a new build each time the conditions are met, like scheduled time or detection of VCS changes.

 Besides triggering a build automatically, TeamCity allows you to run a build manually whenever you need, and customize this build by adding properties, using specific changes, running the build on a specific agent, and so on.